top of page

 Here is what we recommend communicating to new customers:

-• The DG Rebate – also known as the Smart Inverter Rebate – provides solar customers with a one-time upfront rebate of $300 per kilowatt of generating capacity.
+• The DG Rebate – also known as the Smart Inverter Rebate – provides solar customers with a one-time rebate of $300 per kilowatt of generating capacity.
 For example, if a customer installs a 10-kilowatt system, then the customer will receive a $3,000 rebate.

 • The Storage Rebate functions similarly to the DG Rebate, but for battery storage.
-Solar customers who also install battery storage will receive an additional one-time upfront rebate of $300 per kilowatt hour of storage to help reduce the cost of battery storage and provide more energy resilience to homeowners.
+Solar customers who also install battery storage will receive an additional one-time rebate of $300 per kilowatt hour of storage to help reduce the cost of battery storage and provide more energy resilience to homeowners.

 CUSTOMERS